table&spoon Culinary Trip the Essence of Puebla

 Of course, the dish that best represents the city’s culinary glory is Mole, or Mole Poblano to be more precise.
 It’s believed that the first mole was served in Puebla when the nuns of Covento de Santa Rosa prepared mole in the 16th century.
 Each region, and every family, has its own special recipe for mole and you can discover endless versions.
 Recipes require a great number of ingredients and often take days to prepare which is why mole is traditionally made for momentous family occasions by an army of family members.

 Our trip includes a few hands on cooking classes, lots of great restaurants and tours of areas of historical importance.
 We hope you can join us our our next adventure.
 Day 1: Arrival into Mexico City with private transfer to Puebla.
 Dinner & drinks on the hotel's rooftop restaurant.
 Day 2: Market tour followed by a hands on mole cooking class and lunch.
 Visit to a famous Mexican pottery factory to discover the art of Talavera.
 Dinner at a restaurant known for its delicious traditional food and beautiful surroundings.
 Day 3: Tour of the nearby town of Cholula to discover the religious influences found in local life.
 Street food tour in central Puebla mixed with visits to important historical sites.
 Dinner at a local restaurant famous for its innovative interpretation of Mexican cuisine.
 Day 4: Transfer to Polanco in Mexico City with afternoon spent visiting museums, and an evening exploring a neighborhood know for its cool vibe.
 Dinner at a non-Mexican restaurant to change up the flavors.
 Day 5: Historical tour of the street foods found in Mexico City followed by a salsa making class.
 Dinner at one of the most famous restaurants in all of Mexico.
 Day 6: Morning free to roam the lively cafes and shops in Polanco, and afternoon departure.
-For more information, contact us.
+For more information on a trip to Puebla with us or with your own group of friends please contact us.